navidsoleymani/lemonade_architecture/README.md

 There may be parts to each project, while each project represents a specific concept of a set of operations that ultimately make up the entire project.

-[!IMPORTANT]
+> [!IMPORTANT]
-Note that each app in the project should be designed in such a way that it does not have any direct connection to other apps.
+> Note that each app in the project should be designed in such a way that it does not have any direct connection to
+> other
+> apps.

-[!NOTE]
+> [!NOTE]
-Communication between apps or apps with outside the app is done through interfaces and IDs in databases.
+> Communication between apps or apps with outside the app is done through interfaces and IDs in databases.

-[!NOTE]
-Every app should be designed in such a way that its absence does not affect the entire project.
+> Every app should be designed in such a way that its absence does not affect the entire project.

 Next, we will discuss the files that are inside each application.